Joseph R. Biden III, the son of Vice President Joe Biden, has passed away.

 President Obama expressed his sadness in a statement for the Biden family.
 "Michelle and I are grieving tonight.
 Beau Biden was a friend of ours.
 His beloved family – Hallie, Natalie, and Hunter – are friends of ours.
 And Joe and Jill Biden are as good as friends get," he said.
 "Beau Biden believed the best of us all.
 For him, and for his family, we swing our lanterns higher."

-, Beau is the first child of a sitting President or Vice President to die since John F. Kennedy's son Patrick died two days after birth in 1963.
+According to CNN, Beau is the first child of a sitting President or Vice President to die since John F. Kennedy's son Patrick died two days after birth in 1963.

 Many politicians and celebrities are expressing their condolences through Twitter tonight.